ForNeVeR/fornever.me/Readme.md

 By default production version of EvilPlanner assumes that it will be deployed to https://fornever.me/plans/.

+Frontend project configuration is stored inside of the `config.ts` file.
+It should point to an API endpoint and it will be applied on TypeScript compilation.

 Build and Deploy
 ----------------
 EvilPlanner consists of independent backend and frontend parts.
 They should be